-- 1. Early Implementation Projects WSAFCA, in a close technical and financial partnership with DWR, has engaged in levee improvements at four project sites including: (a) I-Street Bridge construction completed in 2008; (b) CHP Academy construction completed in 2012; (c) The Rivers construction completed in 2012; and (4) Southport levee construction contract was awarded in November 2016 and construction initiated in June 2017 [Figure 3]. - Sacramento River Bank Protection Project (RM 57.2 Setback Levee) USACE, through the Sacramento River Bank Protection Project, setback approximately 2,000 feet of levee in lieu of placing rock protection on the existing riverbank.
-The project was completed in 2015 [Figure 3]. - 3.
-West Sacramento Project Repairs USACE, under the West Sacramento Project authority, repaired two locations along the Yolo Bypass Levee.
+- Early Implementation Projects WSAFCA, in a close technical and financial partnership with DWR, has engaged in levee improvements at four project sites including: (a) I-Street Bridge - construction completed in 2008; (b) CHP Academy - construction completed in 2012; (c) The Rivers - construction completed in 2012; and (4) Southport - levee construction contract was awarded in November 2016 and construction initiated in June 2017 [Figure 3]. - Sacramento River Bank Protection Project (RM 57.2 Setback Levee) USACE, through the Sacramento River Bank Protection Project, setback approximately 2,000 feet of levee in lieu of placing rock protection on the existing riverbank.
+The project was completed in 2015 [Figure 3]. - West Sacramento Project Repairs USACE, under the West Sacramento Project authority, repaired two locations along the Yolo Bypass Levee.
 These projects were completed in 2009 and 2012 [Figure 3]. - 4.
 West Sacramento General Reevaluation Report (GRR) USACE, in partnership with WSAFCA and the CVFPB, conducted a general reevaluation of the City of West Sacramento levee system and determined a Federal interest in approximately \$1.2 billion in flood risk reduction measures.
 WSAFCA executed a Section 221 Memorandum of Understanding (MOU) with the USACE on July 23, 2014, allowing WSAFCA to credit most of the expenditures on the Southport Project against future implementation of the GRR.
 The Chief of Engineer's Report was signed on April 26, 2016.
 Congress authorized the West Sacramento Project in the Water Infrastructure Improvements for the Nation (WIIN) Act in December 2016.
 WSAFCA has initiated the pursuit of federal appropriations to support Pre-Construction Engineering and Design (PED) activities as well as execution of a Design Agreement with USACE and the CVFPB.
-The execution of PED activities allows the project to progress while working to secure the "New Start" designation from the Office of Management and Budget necessary to receive federal appropriations for construction. - 5.
-South Cross Levee USACE conditionally approved a request by WSAFCA to include this non-SPFC facility in the PL 84-99 Rehabilitation Program as a non-Federal Flood Work.
+The execution of PED activities allows the project to progress while working to secure the "New Start" designation from the Office of Budget and Management necessary to receive federal appropriations for construction.

-- Approval creates opportunity for federal emergency response and rehabilitation assistance.
+- South Cross Levee USACE conditionally approved a request by WSAFCA to include this non-SPFC facility in the PL 84-99 Rehabilitation Program as a non-Federal Flood Work.
+Approval creates opportunity for federal emergency response and rehabilitation assistance.
 Conditional approval was received in April 2016 [Figure 3]. - 6.
 Hydraulic Separation of West Sacramento Levee System USACE approved a request to redefine the West Sacramento Sac Yolo South Levee System by dividing it at the South Cross Levee based on an analysis of hydraulic separation commissioned by WSAFCA.
 Approval removes several miles of levee along the Sacramento River south of the city limit from the West Sacramento levee system.
 It also means that future federal eligibility determinations (levee inspections) will be based solely on levees protection the City and not the expansive rural levee system to the south.
-Approval was received in April 2016.
+Approval was received in April 2016. - 7.
+West Sacramento Systemwide Improvement Framework WSAFCA submitted a Letter of Intent (LOI) to prepare a Systemwide Improvement Framework (SWIF) to the USACE that was approved on April 18, 2018.
+The levee system protecting the City is now eligible for Public Law (PL) 84-99 federal rehabilitation assistance for a period of two-years from the date of the original LOI approval.
+WSAFCA plans to development a SWIF and facilitate coordination between Reclamation District (RD) 900, RD 537, and DWR to ensure the SWIF meets all affected agencies objectives.

-4.4.
+4.8.
 Delays